Building Your Expat Life in China and Coping With People Moving Home || Part 2

 Getting a Chinese partner is a great way of making sure you always have somebody there should you need them.

 But don’t forget about those friends back home, or those you’ve met abroad or whilst travelling!
 Thanks to the internet, they’re always just a message or a skype call away.
+Even in China, friends outside of the city are just a message away (more likely on Chinese Social Media or Weibo).

 Family are forever